 Do you see the same clients paying late every month?
-Do you have the client’s accounting department on speed-dial?
-Are you on a first-name basis with their Accounts Payable clerk?
+Do your Account Managers have the client’s accounting department on speed-dial?
+Is your team on a first-name basis with their Accounts Payable clerk?

 Today, we’ll look at how to permanently fix the underlying problems.
 If you need to get paid right now, follow my short-term advice from last week on collecting from past-due clients.

 As I shared last week, clients pay agencies late for three reasons: administrative incompetence, unwillingness to pay, and/or inability to pay.
 Addressing that requires a combination of approaches.

 This ultimately comes down to changing your relationship with clients.
 When clients have money, they pay top-priority suppliers first.
 They pay their employees on-time so they don’t quit.
 They pay the internet and electric bills so they don’t get cut off.

 When they pay their agency on-time (or early), it’s because they value the work and don’t want to risk losing the agency’s help.
 Stop working with clients who don’t value your work.

 Clients who keep paying late: How to fix the underlying problems

 Let’s look at specific fixes to help you fix the underlying problems.

 Make it simple.
 A client kept getting late payments on his agency’s $20K/month retainer.
 At my suggestion, his client worked with her accounting department to update the internal Purchase Order (PO) so that accounting would automatically pay invoices without requiring her sign-off every month.
 Look at what’s blocking the payment, and help the client unblock that… now and in the future.

 Put new clients on shorter payment terms.
 It’s also a matter of setting expectations with new clients—I recommend switching future clients to something faster than Net 30, if you haven’t done that already.